aliy-of-jcg/demo/z_documentation/GMAIL_SETUP.md

 ```

 **Important:**
-- Remove spaces from the app password
+- Remove spaces from the app password (Gmail shows it as "abcd efgh ijkl mnop" but use "abcdefghijklmnop")
+- Do NOT put quotes around EMAIL_PASSWORD value (e.g., use `EMAIL_PASSWORD=abcdefghijklmnop` not `EMAIL_PASSWORD="abcdefghijklmnop"`)
 - Replace `your.email@gmail.com` with your actual Gmail address
 - The app password is NOT your regular Gmail password